GL(2,R) Orbit Closures in Hyperelliptic Components of Strata: Introduction

-As the following results show the Mirzakhani conjectures imply finiteness results for primitive Teichm\"uller curves.
+The letter $r$ was chosen in the above theorem statement since it coincides with the rank of $\M$.

-\begin{Pro} If the Mirzakhani conjectures hold in a component $\strata$ of a stratum of abelian differentials then either $\strata$ contains finitely many geometrically primitive rank one orbit closures or any sequence of geometrically primitive Teichm\"uller curves equidistributes in $\strata$. \end{Pro} \begin{proof} Suppose not to a contradiction.
-Let $C_i$ be an infinite sequence of distinct geometrically primitive Teichm\"uller curves.
-By Eskin-Mirzakhani~\cite{EM} this sequence equidistributes in a finite union of connected affine invariant submanifolds $\M = \bigcup_i \M_i$.
-Suppose that $\M$ does not coincide with $\strata$.
-The Mirzakhani conjectures imply that no $\M_i$ is higher rank since this would imply that $C_i$ is not geometrically primitive.
-Moreover, no $\M_i$ is rank one since these orbit closures only contain finitely many nonarithmetic Teichm\"uller curves by Lanneau-Nguyen-Wright~\cite{LNW}. \end{proof}
+\begin{remark} It is important to note that this result is about hyperelliptic components of strata and not about hyperelliptic loci of abelian differentials.
+An open problem related to this work is to find a classification of the orbit closures in other strata of the hyperelliptic locus, i.e. to analyze the $\GL_2 \R$ dynamics of $\Omega \strata_g(\kappa)$ for $\kappa$ beyond $(2g-2)$ and $(g-1,g-1)$. \end{remark}

-\begin{Conjecture}[Nonarithmetic Rank One Sparsity Conjecture] Outside of genus two, a sequence of nonarithmetic rank one orbit closures cannot equidistribute in a component of a stratum. \end{Conjecture}
+As a corollary of Theorem~\ref{T:M-1} we have finiteness of algebraically primitive Teichm\"uller curves in hyperelliptic components.
+In the case of $\hyp(g-1,g-1)$ this result was the main result of M\"oller~\cite{M3}.

-Conditional on the sparsity conjecture there are finitely many geometrically primitive Teichm\"uller curves in $\hyp(2g-2)$ and $\hyp(g-1,g-1)$ for $g>2$.
-The work of Matheus-Wright~\cite{MW} allows us to derive unconditional finiteness results for algebraically primitive Teichm\"uller curves.
+\begin{mthm} In $\hyp(2g-2)$ and $\hyp(g-1,g-1)$ there are finitely many algebraically primitive Teichm\"uller curves for $g>2$. \end{mthm} \begin{proof} Suppose not to a contradiction.
+Let $C_i$ be an infinite sequence of distinct algebraically primitive Teichm\"uller curves.
+By Eskin-Mirzakhani~\cite{EM} a subsequence equidistributes in a finite union of connected affine invariant submanifolds $\M = \bigcup_i \M_i$.
+By Matheus-Wright~\cite{MW} algebraically primitive Teichm\"uller curves cannot equidistribute in the connected component of any stratum when $g>2$.
+Main Theorem~\ref{M1} implies that no $\M_i$ is higher rank since this would imply that $C_i$ is not geometrically primitive (and hence not algebraically primitive).
+Finally, no $\M_i$ is rank one since these orbit closures only contain finitely many nonarithmetic Teichm\"uller curves by Lanneau-Nguyen-Wright~\cite{LNW}.
+Therefore, we have a contradiction. \end{proof}